 A case in point is a project at the University of Virginia where improvements are being made to the existing baseball stadium.
 One task is to extend the existing canopy that covers a portion of the seating.
 The height and size of that structure would make precise manual measurements very challenging and subject to error.
 But by using laser scanning technology, measurements to an accuracy within the width of a nickel can be made even at a significant distance.

-In fact, I am an advocate of laser scanning even when there are no immediate plans for upgrades.
+I am an advocate of laser scanning even when there are no immediate plans for upgrades.
 The raw information from a laser scan has great value to inform and prioritize decisions about immediate or deferred maintenance needs.
-For owners, the data generated by a facility laser-scan has an extended shelf life capable of supporting informed decision-making though the lifecycle of the building.
-This information can be invaluable for facility managers in ensuring smooth day-to-day operations and effective upkeep and maintenance of athletic venues.
+For owners, the data generated by a facility laser scan has an extended shelf life capable of supporting informed decision-making though the lifecycle of the building.
+This information can be invaluable for facility managers in ensuring smooth day-to-day operations, and effective upkeep and maintenance of athletic venues.

 The bottom line is that laser scanning injects certainty into the process.
 That is not only reassuring to us as designers, but also for the owner of the facility, who can be confident that there will be fewer surprises which might result in higher costs.
 And who doesn’t want to save money when doing a renovation project?